bartbutenaers/node-red-contrib-ui-multistate-switch/README.md

 It is very easy to adjust the styling of this switch widget in two ways:

 ### State
-Specify which field in the input message that will contain the new switch state.
+Specify which field in the input and output message that will contain the new switch state.
 By default `msg.payload` will be used.

 ### Enable
 Specify which field in the input message that will contain a boolean, indicating whether the switch should be enabled or not.
 Which means whether it allows user input (click/touch).
 By default `msg.enable` will be used.